-To be excluded: taxes paid, purchase of assets, repayments of loans and lumpy expenditures.
-If durables are included with their purchase value or/and taxes paid, purchase of assets, repayments of loans and lumpy expenditures, the concept to be referred to is expenditures.
+To be excluded: Taxes paid, purchase of assets, repayments of loans and lumpy expenditures.
+If durables are included with their purchase value or/and taxes paid, purchase of assets, repayments of loans and lumpy expenditures, the concept to be referred to is c) Person weights are preferred as the users of income statistics most often are concerned with the economic well-being of individuals and not with the well-being of households.